ishandutta2007/free-api/README.md

  - Short link generation (can be called online)  : Find the website to provide long URL links shortened to Sina short network, —— <a href="https://www.free-api.com/doc/228" target='_blank'> Interface address < / a>

- - Translate (can be called online) : The translation API provides a free and open interface, covering Chinese, English, —— <a href = "https: //www.free- api.com/doc/229 "target = '_ blank'> Interface address </a>
+ - Translate (can be called online) : The translation API provides a free and open interface, covering Chinese, English, —— <a href = "https: //www.free- api.com/doc/229" target = '_ blank'> Interface address </a>

  - Black cloud vulnerability (can be called online) : Look at the latest security vulnerability of Wu—— <a href="https://www.free-api.com/doc/230" target='_blank'> Interface address </a>